The Benefits of Gratitude and 5 Simple Ways to Practice It

 We love Sunday reflections at The Anti-Burnout Club, as it’s the perfect time to celebrate everything that’s gone right over the last week.
 Why not start your own Sunday habit of writing down all of the little successes that you can be grateful for this week?

 Finally, remember that it takes time and consistent effort to build a habit of gratitude – just like any other habit.
 Pick just 1-2 of these ways to practice gratitude and start integrating it into your daily life right away to see the biggest difference.
-And remember, we don’t have to be grateful for everything in life, but there are certain things that we can choose to be grateful for, even in the toughest times.
+And remember, we don’t have to be grateful for everything in life, but we should look for the things that do light us up, even in the toughest times.

 Leave a Reply